StephenKerry/SuperSpotifySys/README.md

 This feature is accessed by the user by pressing 5.
 If a user would not like a song anymore in their system, They can simply delete it with this feature

 ### Save your songs in the System
 This feature is accessed by the user by pressing 6.
-This saves the songs by adding the array to an xml file
+This saves the songs with json

  ### Load your songs in the System
 This feature is accessed by the user by pressing 7.
 These load past songs to the current system